-You will be assessed twice and receive support in your place of work from a more experienced member of staff acting as a mentor.
+Once the programme has started, you will build evidence on our online portfolio system, including reflections on your practice and a case study.
+You will receive support and guidance from a university tutor (all of whom are very experienced classroom practitioners).
+You will also receive support in your place of work from a more experienced member of staff acting as a mentor.
 Please see the Assessment section for further information.

 Assessment for this course is divided into the pre-assessment phase and the formal assessment phase.

-To complete the pre-assessment, you must pass the National College for Teaching and Leadership (NCTL) professional skills tests in literacy and numeracy, and prepare an audit of your teaching experience against the Teaching Standards (2012).
-You’ll then attend a tutorial to fully evaluate your experience and identify areas for development during the formal assessment phase.
+To complete the pre-assessment, you must prepare an audit of your teaching experience against the Teaching Standards (2012).
+You’ll then attend an initial assessment meeting to fully evaluate your experience and identify areas for development during the formal assessment phase.
 Please note that you’ll only proceed to the formal assessment phase if the tutor considers that you can achieve the standards for QTS within the available time frame.

 At the end of this phase, your mentor will complete a final assessment and you will present a portfolio of evidence that demonstrates that you have consistently met the teaching standards across two key stages.
-Your University tutor will then consider the evidence and, if you’re successful, recommend you to the NCTL for the award of QTS.
+University tutors will then consider the evidence and, if you’re successful, recommend you to the Teaching Regulation Agency for the award of QTS.

-On successful completion of the assessments, the University will recommend you to the NCTL for the award of Qualified Teacher Status.
+On successful completion of the assessments, the University will recommend you to the Teaching Regulation Agency (TRA) for the award of Qualified Teacher Status.

 You will be required to have: